Jiaolong: General descriptions

 The bestiary's fifth book, "Classic of the Central Mountains" (Note: Shanhaijing Book 5.XI) records the presence of jiao in the Kuang River (貺水, "River Grant") and Lun River (淪水, "River Ripple").
 (Note: Birrell renders jiao here as "alligators" which is misleading since in the endnotes she glosses alligator as t'o (i.e. tuo 鼉).
 Cf. Read tr.
 1934, table.
 "Chiao Lung 蛟龍 Crocodiles" and "T'o Lung 鼍龍 Alligators") Guo Pu (d.
 324)'s commentary to Part XI glosses jiao as "a type of [long 龍] dragon that resembles a four-legged snake".
 Guo adds that the jiao possesses a "small head and a narrow neck with a white goiter" and that it is oviparous, and "large ones were more than ten arm spans in width (Note: Although it is being translated as a measure of width, wei 圍 is actually a measure of perimeter.) and could swallow a person whole".

 A description similar to this is found in the Piya dictionary, but instead of a white "goiter (ying)" being found on its neck, a homophone noun of a different meaning is described, rendered "white necklace" around its neck by Visser.
 Other sources concurs with the latter word meaning white "necklace" (or variously translated as white "tassels"), namely, the Bencao Gangmu quoting at length from Guangzhou Ji (廣州記) by Pei Yuan (裴淵, 317–420): (Note: A white "goiter" (ying (癭)) in the Classic of Mountains and Seas; a white "necklace" or "tassels" (ying (嬰)) in Piya and the Bencao Gangmu.)

-A later text described jiao "looks like a snake with a tiger head, is several fathoms long, lives in brooks and rivers, and bellows like a bull; when it sees a human being it traps him with its stinking saliva, then pulls him into the water and sucks his blood from his armpits".
-This description, in the Moke huixi 墨客揮犀 (11th century CE), was considered the "best definition" of a jiao by Wolfram Eberhard.
+A later text described jiao as a beast that "looks like a snake with a tiger head, is several fathoms long, lives in brooks and rivers, and bellows like a bull; when it sees a human being it traps him with its stinking saliva, then pulls him into the water and sucks his blood from his armpits".
+This description, in the Moke huixi 墨客揮犀 (Note: By .)
+(11th century CE), was considered the "best definition" of a jiao by Wolfram Eberhard.